ffuf/ffuf/README.md

     	HTTP method to use (default "GET")
   -ac
     	Automatically calibrate filtering options
-  -acc
+  -acc value
     	Custom auto-calibration string.
 Can be used multiple times.
-Implies -ac -i
-      Dummy flag for copy as curl functionality (ignored) -b "NAME1=VALUE1; NAME2=VALUE2"
+Implies -ac -b "NAME1=VALUE1; NAME2=VALUE2"
     	Cookie data "NAME1=VALUE1; NAME2=VALUE2" for copy as curl functionality.
     	Results unpredictable when combined with -H "Cookie: ..."
-  -cookie
-      Cookie data (alias of -b)
   -c	Colorize output.
   -compressed
-    	Dummy flag for copy as curl functionality (ignored) (default true) -d string
+    	Dummy flag for copy as curl functionality (ignored) (default true) -cookie value
+    	Cookie data (alias of -b)
+  -d string
     	POST data
-  -data-ascii
+  -data string
     	POST data (alias of -d)
-  -data-binary
+  -data-ascii string
     	POST data (alias of -d)
-  -data string
+  -data-binary string
     	POST data (alias of -d)
+  -debug-log string
+    	Write all of the internal logging to the specified file.
   -e string
     	Comma separated list of extensions to apply.
 Each extension provided will extend the wordlist entry once.
   -fc string
     	Filter HTTP status codes from response.
+Comma separated list of codes and ranges -fl string
-Comma separated list of codes and ranges -fr string
+    	Filter by amount of lines in response.
+Comma separated list of line counts and ranges -fr string
     	Filter regexp
   -fs string
     	Filter HTTP response size.
 Comma separated list of sizes and ranges -fw string
     	Filter by amount of words in response.
-Comma separated list of word counts and ranges -fl string
-    	Filter by amount of lines in response.
-Comma separated list of line counts and ranges -input-cmd string
+Comma separated list of word counts and ranges -i	Dummy flag for copy as curl functionality (ignored) (default true) -input-cmd value
     	Command producing the input. --input-num is required when using this input method.
 Overrides -w.
   -input-num int
     	Number of inputs to test.
 Used in conjunction with --input-cmd. (default 100) -k	TLS identity verification
+  -l	Show target location of redirect responses
   -mc string
-    	Match HTTP status codes from respose, use "all" to match every response code. (default "200,204,301,302,307,401,403") -mr string
+    	Match HTTP status codes from respose, use "all" to match every response code. (default "200,204,301,302,307,401,403") -ml string
+    	Match amount of lines in response
+  -mr string
     	Match regexp
   -ms string
     	Match HTTP response size
   -mw string
     	Match amount of words in response
-  -ml string
-    	Match amount of lines in response
   -o string
     	Write output to file
   -of string
     	Output file format.
-Available formats: json, csv, ecsv (default "json") -p delay
+Available formats: json, html, md, csv, ecsv (default "json") -p delay
     	Seconds of delay between requests, or a range of random delay.
 For example "0.1" or "0.1-2.0" -r	Follow redirects